mikebattista/PowerShell-WSL-Interop/README.md

 * Command completion is not supported
 * Argument completion is not supported

-The `Import-WSLCommands` function addresses these issues in the following ways:
+The `Import-WSLCommand` function addresses these issues in the following ways:

-* By creating PowerShell function wrappers for common commands, prefixing them with `wsl` is no longer necessary
+* By creating PowerShell function wrappers for commands, prefixing them with `wsl` is no longer necessary
 * By identifying path arguments and converting them to WSL paths, path resolution is natural and intuitive as it translates seamlessly between Windows and WSL paths
 * Default parameters are supported by `$WSLDefaultParameterValues` similar to `$PSDefaultParameterValues`
 * Command completion is enabled by PowerShell's command completion